Skip to content

 );

-• Event sourcing built-in - complete audit trail
+• Event sourcing built-in — every transition persisted, complete audit trail, rebuild state from any point

-Best for: Production Laravel applications that need compliance-ready history, scalability, and enterprise features.
+Best for: Production Laravel applications that need orchestration, compliance-ready history, time-based automation, and enterprise scalability.

 Ruby/Rails Ecosystem